Pelvic Pain

 Endometriosis pain is not always restricted to the menstrual cycle.
 Many women with endometriosis have pain at other times of the month.
 Endometriosis can also scar and bind organs together, cause tubal (ectopic) pregnancies and lead to infertility, although these outcomes are unusual.

-Fibroids are benign (noncancerous) tumors or clumps of abnormal tissue that can grow inside, in the wall of or outside the uterus.
-Many women don't know they have fibroids since often they have no symptoms.
-However, depending on their location and size, fibroids may cause pelvic pain, backaches, heavy menstrual bleeding, pain during intercourse and such urinary problems as incontinence, frequent urination and repeated urinary tract infections (UTIs).
+• Fibroids are benign (noncancerous) tumors that grow inside, in the wall of or on the outside surface of the uterus.
+Many women don't know they have fibroids because often they have no symptoms.
+However, depending on their location and size, fibroids may cause pelvic pain, backaches, heavy menstrual bleeding, pain during intercourse and such urinary problems as incontinence and frequent urination.
 They can interfere with fertility or pregnancy if they distort the shape of the inside of the uterus, but this is unusual.
 Pain with fibroids is uncommon; heavy bleeding is more common.

-Adenomyosis, like endometriosis, involves the abnormal growth of cells from the uterine lining.
-In this case the cells grow into the wall of the uterus, pressing against the muscle fibers there.
+• Adenomyosis, like endometriosis, involves the abnormal growth of cells from the uterine lining.
+In this case the cells grow into the wall of the uterus, growing into the muscle fibers there.
 The result is painful cramps and heavy menstrual bleeding.

-Adhesions are fibrous bands of scar tissue that form after surgery or a condition that causes inflammation.
+• Adhesions are fibrous bands of scar tissue that are caused by endometriosis or pelvic infection, or they may form after surgery.
 When these bands tie organs and tissues together inappropriately, even normal movements and sex may stretch the scar tissue and cause pain.
 When adhesions block the fallopian tubes or ovaries, infertility can result.
-If they wrap around the bowel, they can result in bowel obstruction.
+If they wrap around the bowel, they may cause bowel obstruction.

-Pelvic inflammatory disease (PID) includes any infection or inflammation of the fallopian tubes, uterine lining and ovaries.
-It often begins as a sexually transmitted infection.
+• Pelvic inflammatory disease (PID) includes any infection or inflammation of the fallopian tubes, uterine lining and ovaries.
+It often begins as a sexually transmitted infection, most commonly chlamydia or gonorrhea.
 Many women with PID have no symptoms or only mild symptoms (abnormal vaginal bleeding or discharge or pain with intercourse) and may not seek treatment.
 However, left untreated, PID may cause scar tissue to form that can lead to chronic pelvic pain, abscesses, tubal pregnancies and infertility.

-Ovarian remnants can sometimes cause pelvic pain.
-During a complete hysterectomy, where the uterus, ovaries and fallopian tubes are removed, a small piece of ovary may be left behind, which can later develop a small painful cyst.
+• Ovarian remnants can sometimes cause pelvic pain.
+After a hysterectomy with bilateral salpingo-oophorectomy, where the uterus, ovaries and fallopian tubes are removed, a small piece of ovary may be left behind, which can later develop a painful cyst.

 Urinary Tract Disorders